fg24davies/portfolio/week_2.md

 1. Break one class into two classes that work together, while maintaining test coverage :dancer:
 2. Unit test classes in isolation using mocking :dancer:
 3. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change) :confused:
-4. Review another person's code and give them meaningful feedback :dancer:
+4. Review another person's code and give them meaningful feedback :confused:

 #### How will I achieve these goals? (include resources and strategies)
 1. By completing the afternoon weekly challenge in the pair programming sessions and the weekend challenge